 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLG as feasible using the best available treatment technology.
 TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water systems must follow.
+AL Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water systems must follow.
 MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water (4 mg/L of chlorine).
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+90 th percentile Represents the highest value found out of 90 percent of the samples taken.
+If the 90th percentile value is greater than the AL, a treatment evaluation and/or mitigation actions must be conducted on the water system.